Amber is a totally different way to buy electricity.

 an example of cost breakdown for a base wholesale price of 10¢/kWh

 2. Wholesale daily supply charge (¢/day)

 The second part of the Amber price is a fixed daily charge.
 This includes daily network charges (an additional daily payment for use of the poles and wires) and metering costs.

 3. Amber’s monthly subscription fee ($/Month)

 Finally, you include Amber's monthly subscription fee.
-If you're looking for a daily breakdown, take the monthly fee and divide by 30.41 to calculate how much Amber costs per day.
+If you're looking for a daily breakdown, take your monthly fee and divide by the number of days in the month.

 Solar exports with Amber(¢/kWh)